openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_instances.rst

         "https://openminds.ebrains.eu/vocab/givenName": "Zaphod"
       }

-Note that embedded typed objects within an instance do not receive an individual ``"@id"``.
-In accordance with the JSON-LD specifications, they are inseparable from their parent instance and are not individually referable.
+Note that embedded typed objects do not receive an individual ``"@id"``.
+According to the JSON-LD specification, they are inseparable from their parent instance and cannot be referenced independently.